 With DOS and UPG now understanding lower case commands and programming, another problem surfaced.
-UPG ( and APPLESOFT as well ) did not recognize lower case variable names.
+UPG (and APPLESOFT as well) did not recognize lower case variable names.
 This caused confusion if lower case was active, in that the incorrect name could be written in error.
-In attempting a fix for this problem.
+In attempting a fix for this problem, it was found that a rather small subroutine addition would give UPG the ability to use lower case variable names, and to recognize the difference between lower and upper case variable names.
+With this subroutine, 'aa', 'Aa', 'aA', and 'AA' are four different but legitimate variables.
+In APPLESOFT, only 'AA' would be accepted as legitimate.
+As always, variable names cannot include any reserved word, regardless of case.